chakatodd/doll-smuggler/README.md

   complexity increase as a product of knapsack size and number if candidate iems.
-  I found this to be true for sample data set p08.txt (see project) where the JVM ran out of heap space.
+  I found this to be true for sample data set p08.txt where the JVM ran out of heap space.
 Instead of increasing the heap space or dropping the data set I attempted a simple scaling algorithm.
 For pack size > 10,000 I divide